 Dvergasteinn

-It seems that they didn't like it when the church moved away and decided on moving with the church, but from then on - in the everlasting memory of the piety of the dwarfs - the vicarage was called Dvergasteinn".
+It seems that they didn't like it when the church moved away and decided to move with the church, but from then on, in the everlasting memory of the piety of the dwarves, the vicarage was called Dvergasteinn".

-(Translated into English from Þjóðsögur Jóns Árnasonar - the Collection of Folklore by Jón Árnason Volume II - page 72).
+(Translated into English from Þjóðsögur Jóns Árnasonar - the Compilation of Folklore by Jón Árnason Volume II - page 72).

 Seyðisfjarðarkirkja church

-The church was located until 1920 in Vestdalseyri, but as the population decreased it was moved from Dvergasteinn to Seyðisfjörður town.
+The church was located in Vestdalseyri until 1920, but as the population declined, it was moved from Dvergasteinn to Seyðisfjörður town.

-The old church was dismantled and a new church was erected in Fjarðaralda in Seyðisfjörður town partly from the material of the old church.
+The old church was dismantled, and a new church was erected in Fjarðaralda in Seyðisfjörður, partly from the old church's material.

 Inside Seyðisfjarðarkirkja